 Q: Where are Ohio’s veterans’ treatment courts?

-A: Ohio currently has at least 17 veterans’ treatment courts and more are being added.
-Check with your county to see if your judge has started on.
-Even if your county does not yet have a veterans' court, judges in every Ohio court have access to a veterans' justice outreach specialist and can connect a defendant veteran to federal services.
+A: There are more than 460 veterans’ treatment courts nationwide.
+Ohio currently has at least 20 veterans’ treatment courts and more are being added.
+Check with your county to see if your judge has started one.
+Even if your county does not yet have a veterans’ court, judges in every Ohio court have access to a veterans’ justice outreach specialist and can connect a defendant veteran to federal services.

 In addition, Ohio has now passed a law that requires every judge to look at a defendant veteran’s military background to consider whether it may be a mitigating factor in sentencing.
 Although the judge already had the discretion to take military background into account before this law was passed, the new statute helps to raise the court’s awareness that military background can be considered.